 III.
 Promotion and Tenure

-This section describes the policies and procedures for review of tenure applications from tenure-eligible faculty and promotion applications from tenure-eligible faculty, tenured faculty, clinical faculty, lecturers, professors of practice and research faculty.
+This section describes the policies and procedures for review of tenure applications from tenure-eligible faculty members and promotion applications from tenure-eligible faculty members, tenured faculty members, clinical faculty members, lecturers, professors of practice, and research faculty members.
 Faculty membership, appointment categories, ranks and titles are defined in ACD 505-02.
+Faculty members should consult the University Provost website for current guidance on the process for promotion or tenure, including the contents of the portfolio of materials to be submitted for review.

 In carrying out its duty to make recommendations regarding applications for promotion and/or for tenure, the HIDA Personnel Committee will be bound by all relevant ABOR and ASU policies and procedures, and by the policies and procedures established by the HIDA.
 See ACD 509-02 for information about grievances regarding tenure review.

-The ASU criteria for tenure are listed in ACD 506-04, and the ASU criteria for promotion to each rank are listed in ACD 506-05.
-Each School in the HIDA must develop and maintain criteria for promotion and tenure specific to the discipline and for any sub-specialty of the discipline when appropriate.
+The ASU university-level criteria for tenure are listed in ACD 506-04, and the ASU university-level criteria for promotion to each rank are listed in ACD 506-05.
+Each School in the HIDA must develop and maintain school-level criteria for promotion and tenure specific to the discipline and for any sub-specialty of the discipline when appropriate.
+Each school must have specific promotion criteria for the specific rank sought by any candidate.

 A. School Committee for Promotion and Tenure